clearbold/clearbold.com/src/headless-wordpress-drupal.md

 ## A More Sustainable Web

-It&rsquo;s our hope that static, generated sites will reduce the computing power required to serve sites dependent on databases and application code for every page request, thereby reducing the energy consumed by so many data centers.
+It&rsquo;s our hope that static, generated websites will reduce the computing power otherwise required to serve sites dependent on databases and application code for every page request, thereby reducing the energy consumed by so many data centers.
 Shifting from fossil fuels to renewable energy isn&rsquo;t enough.
 We should aspire to be mindful of unnecessary or wasteful energy usage in every form.

 ## Ready to Go Headless?